Jordan269244/final-project/2-linkedlists.md

 Some things to remember:

--Each node needs to include the title, artist and the `Next` to the next song in the playlist -Playlist should have operations such as:
+- Each node needs to include the title, artist and the `Next` to the next song in the playlist
+- Playlist should have operations such as:
-    -Add Song
+    - Add Song
-    -Remove Song
+    - Remove Song
-    -Display Playlist
+    - Display Playlist

 ```csharp
 // Node class for the song